Kostas Papanikolaou: Houston Rockets (2014–2015)

 On 28 June 2012, Papanikolaou was selected with the 48th overall pick in the 2012 NBA draft by the New York Knicks.
 On July 16, 2012, his draft rights were acquired by the Portland Trail Blazers, via a trade that sent Raymond Felton to the Knicks.

 On 10 July 2013, Papanikolaou's rights were acquired by the Houston Rockets, via a trade that sent Thomas Robinson to the Trail Blazers.

 On 23 September 2014, Papanikolaou signed with the Houston Rockets.
 On 13 February 2015, he took part in the Rising Stars Challenge of the NBA All-Star Game; in spite of an injury-plagued rookie season, during which he averaged 4.2 points and 2.7 rebounds per game, while coming off the bench, the Rockets decided to pick up his team option for the 2015–16 season.

 Denver Nuggets (2015–2016)

 On 20 July 2015, the Rockets traded Papanikolaou, Joey Dorsey, Nick Johnson, Pablo Prigioni, a 2016 first-round draft pick, and cash considerations to the Denver Nuggets, in exchange for Ty Lawson and a 2017 second-round draft pick.
 On 25 September 2015, he was waived by the Nuggets.
 He later re-signed with Denver on November 5, 2015, and made his debut for the team that night.
 He was waived again by the Nuggets on 7 January 2016, before his salary became fully guaranteed.

-Return to the Olympiacos (2016–present)
+Return to Olympiacos (2016–present)

 On 20 January 2016, Papanikolaou signed a two-and-a-half-year deal with Olympiacos, returning to the club for a second stint.
 On 5 July 2018, Papanikolaou and Olympiacos officially agreed on a new three-year contract extension.
 He signed another three-year extension on 22 September 2020.
+On July 6, 2023, Papanikolaou renewed his contract with the Greek club through 2026.